JNisk/AncesTrim/README.md

 # AncesTrim

 This tool is used to trim complex pedigree data and produce a minimum pedigree while preserving critical relatedness information.
+This enables visualization of complicated pedigrees using genealogy software.
-It is intended for genetics researchers and others who work with genealogical information.
+AncesTrim is intended for genetics researchers and others who work with genealogical information.

 # Requirements